algbio/MFD-ILP/README.md

 For all MFD variants described in the paper above, we provide Jupyter notebooks (folder `notebooks`) implemented using Python with the API for two different linear programming solvers: CPLEX and Gurobi.

-In addition, since standard MFD is more used, for it we proved a slightly more efficient stand-alone Python script (folder `standalone`), using the Gurobi API.
+In addition, for standard MFD we provide a slightly more efficient stand-alone solver (folder `standalone`), which uses the Gurobi API.

 # 1. Jupyter notebooks